finite-element/finite-element-course/doc/source/meshes.rst

       \operatorname{Adj}_{2,0}(3) = (1,5,8).

    In other words, vertices 1, 5 and 8 are adjacent to cell 3.
-Simularly:
+Similarly:

    .. math::